-The framework to protect against risks implemented by the Group provides for three separate levels of control:
+The framework to protect against risks provides for three separate levels of control:

-- first level controls: the first level (or line) controls comprise a control system put in place by the operational departments that are the source of the risks; - second level controls: the second level controls are the controls carried out by the Risk Division; - third level controls: the third level controls are the controls carried out by the Internal auditing Department, and relate to the risk management procedures.
+- first level controls: the first level (or line) controls comprise a control system put in place by the operational departments that are the source of the risks; - second level controls: the second level controls are the controls carried out by the Risk and Compliance Divisions; - third level controls: the third level controls are the controls carried out by the Internal auditing Department, and relate to the risk management procedures.

-A summary of the main roles and responsibilities of the company bodies/departments involved in risk management (Governance and Control Bodies, General Management and the operational departments) as defined in the "General Company Rules" approved by the Board of Directors of Banca Sistema S.p.A. on 9 March 2012 is provided below.
+A summary of the main roles and responsibilities of the company bodies/departments involved in the management and control of risks, as defined in the "General Company Rules" approved by the Board of Directors of Banca Sistema S.p.A. in its meeting of 9 March 2012 is provided below.

-The Board of Directors will do the following in its capacity as the body in charge of strategic supervision in order to ensure an efficient and effective risk management and control system:
+The Board of Directors will do the following in its capacity as the Body in charge of strategic supervision in order to ensure an efficient and effective risk management and control system: identify the goals, strategies, profile and risk levels of the Bank, establishing the company policies and those of the risk management system in accordance with the development of the company business activities.